How to bet on the NFL: Point spreads, totals, parlays and more

 A team that is favoured will have a minus (-) sign before its odds, while the underdog will have a plus (+) sign.

-Team success of course plays a major role in determining which club is assigned as the favourite.
 Other factors include which team is home and the health of the roster.
 Missing key players will have an impact on the odds.

-Quarterbacks, specifically, can swing the lines considerably.
-Let’s say QB Josh Allen was unable to play in that hypothetical Bills/Patriots matchup, Buffalo would likely go from a short favourite to an underdog.
-With a healthy Allen at home, the Bills might be -140 favourites but without him could flip to a +200 underdog.
+With a healthy Allen at home, the Bills might be -140 favourites.
+But without him, they could flip to a +200 underdog.
 A swing like that is monumental for bettors.

 Moneyline odds vary considerably between matchups and every week there are large favourites that see odds of -600 or higher.
 At those odds, a team would have an 85 percent implied probability of winning that matchup.
-To better understand what that means, here’s an example of the return you would make depending on what the odds were set at:

 OddsWagerTo win